DauMoe/note/interview_question.md

       - Change are made with pure reducer functions: Reducer function is pure function that receive previous state and an action.
 Return the next state
    - Redux workflow: view -> dispatch action -> update state in store -> re-render view -> ...

-- **Why reducers were invited in the first place?**
+- Why reducers were invited in the first place?
+   - Reducers used to monitor and manager state flow.
+You can dispatch an action and return data after update so that why it's very important
-   - Build to guard the data and monitor/control the side effects
+   *Build to guard the data and monitor/control the side effects*

 - Provide solutions for not re-render component when the redux store change
    - use hook selector to select exactly the state that is used by components.
 Not select a bigger state